zaaath/picryl-api/endpoints/tag/GET_tags.md

 - **sort** — Sort tags in the specified order.
     ###### Recognized values:
     - 'frequency' — The most frequent tags first.
 This is the default.
-    - 'tranding' — tranding tags first
+    - 'trending' — trending tags first

 ***